 Each framework evaluation uses an identical project scaffold (Figure~\ref{fig:project_structure}).
 The assistant must understand task requirements from \texttt{CLAUDE.md}, reuse agent prompts from \texttt{prompts.py}, and produce code that integrates with the fixed \texttt{main.py} entry point.

-The starter code provides function signatures and TODO comments specifying three components: \texttt{run\_coordinator()} for progress analysis, \texttt{run\_mapper()} for single-table PropBank mapping, and orchestration logic that coordinates these via LLM tool-calling.
-This decomposition mirrors the Agent-as-a-Tool pattern (\S\ref{sec:architecture}), requiring the assistant to translate abstract agent concepts into framework-specific API calls.
+The \texttt{database\_mapper.py} file is the sole implementation target---a 31-line stub containing function signatures, docstrings, and TODO comments that the assistant must complete using framework-native abstractions (see Listing~\ref{lst:skeleton} for the full skeleton).
+The stub specifies three components: \texttt{run\_coordinator()} for progress analysis, \texttt{run\_mapper()} for single-table PropBank mapping, and orchestration logic that coordinates these via LLM tool-calling.
+This decomposition directly reflects the three-agent hierarchy from \S\ref{sec:architecture}, with each stub function corresponding to an agent the assistant must realize using framework-native APIs.